 I got off the phone the other afternoon with a long-time publishing colleague.
-We worked together for three years on the cusp of the creation of the Random House empire and years later we continue to compare notes around changes in the industry.
+We worked together for three years on the cusp of the Random House empire’s creation and years later we continue to compare notes around changes in the industry.
 We talk about:

 It can be a high-wire act to talk about the push-me-pull-me of publishing success.
 It’s easy to point fingers when things aren’t working as planned.
 It’s easy to pop open the champagne when they are.
 It’s easy to “expect” and “assume” that the author does “this” and the publisher does “that.”
 But it’s not a this-or-that relationship.
 It’s a COLLABORATION!